History of Oita

 Rakanji temple is built on the middle cliff of Mr. Rakan.
 It was built in 1337 but destroyed by fire in 1943, the main hall was then reconstructed in 1969.
 The main gate and the main hall is stands directlyon the rocky cliff.
 Over 3700 Buddhas are enshrined.
 It is a tradition at Rakanji temple for visitors to write wishes on rice paddles and hang them up, this way their wishes might come true.

-: 1.5 hour by bus from Oita Airport to Nakatsu Station.
+Access information: 1.5 hour by bus from Oita Airport to Nakatsu Station.

 Thirty-minutes by bus from Nakatsu Station to Ao-no-domon, change at Kakisaka, 50 minutes from there to Shin-yabakei.